umar-qureshi2/architecture-center/docs/cloud-adoption-guide/migration-overview/background.md

 have to decide whether to have on-prem/cloud monitoring side-by-side, integrate on-prem monitoring with cloud monitoring (custom portals), etc, includes billing and chargeback:
     - naming standards and tags
 6. people: many roles on-prem are different in the cloud, planning is required to transition people's skillsets from on-prem to the cloud

+# Next steps

+Read the [enterprise identity explainer]() to learn how digital identity in the cloud.
+Then, read the